Gawthorpe Textiles Collection: Community & Wellbeing Associate

 Together with a group of ten year olds we creates a series of textile pieces used as part of the celebrations around the launch of a new HLF funded local heritage trail.
 Working with the theme of 'secrets and codes', we explored some stopping points along the trail, experimented with creating codes in textiles, uncovered hidden histories, and took part in an exhibition to launch the trail.
 You can read a bit more about the work in progress *here*.

 Areas Of Outstanding Natural Beauty; National Trust; English Heritage and others...

-Our Coast Our Sea: Developed by Flow Associates, Our Coast Our Sea is an interactive digital resource supporting the natural heritage of the Northumberland and Berwickshire coast.
-On behalf of Flow, I developed the education marketing strategy for the resource and looking at long term options for its wider marketing potential.
+Our Coast Our Sea is an interactive digital resource supporting the natural heritage of the Northumberland and Berwickshire coast.
+On behalf of its creators Flow Resources, I developed the education marketing strategy for the resource and looking at long term options for its wider marketing potential.
 In reality education isn't really a place for marketing as such.
 Teachers are too busy to respond to traditional marketing methods and are swamped with competing offers.
 The approach we took was about creating and building relationships, trust and quality - and created a framework, suggested tasks, timeframes, contacts and costings to do so properly.